-14-18 NOW and the National Theatre present an exhibition at theatres and venues across the UK that tells the story of the contemporary memorial ‘We’re here because we’re here’ created by Jeremy Deller.
+14-18 NOW and the National Theatre presented an exhibition at theatres and venues across the UK that told the story of the contemporary memorial ‘We’re here because we’re here’ created by Jeremy Deller.
 ‘We’re here because we’re here’ took place on 1 July 2016 when more than 1400 voluntary participants in First World War uniform appeared unexpectedly in locations across the UK.
 The participants were a reminder of the 19,240 men who were killed on 1 July 1916, the first day of the Battle of the Somme.
 Each participant represented an individual soldier who was killed on that day.

 Created by Turner Prize-winning artist Jeremy Deller in collaboration with Rufus Norris, Director of the National Theatre, ‘We’re here because we’re here’ reached over 30 million people across the UK.

 The exhibition concluded its UK tour at Aberystwyth Arts Centre and ran until April 2018.